Handloading: Crimping Dies

+Roll crimping is usually appropriate for everything except cartridges that headspace on the case mouth (I.E. 9MM and .45ACP).
+Magnum straight wall and bottleneck cartridges ar usually roll crimped.
+Bullets that require roll crimping usually have a cannelure on the bullet, this prevents bullet deformation when crimping.

+Cases which headspace on the case mouth, on the other hand, require a taper crimp, because they require a flat surface at the case mouth; roll crimping will cause headspacing problems on these cartridges.

+Special Dies

 There are also specialty dies.
 Bump dies are designed to move the shoulder of a bottleneck case back just a bit to facilitate chambering.
 These are frequently used in conjunction with neck dies, as the bump die itself does not manipulate the neck of the case whatsoever.
 A bump die can be a very useful tool to anyone who owns a fine shooting rifle with a chamber that is cut to minimum headspace dimensions, as the die allows the case to be fitted to this unique chamber.
 Another die is the "hand die".
 A hand die has no threads and is operated—as the name suggests—by hand or by use of a hand-operated arbor press.
 Hand dies are available for most popular cartridges, and although available as full-length resizing dies, they are most commonly seen as neck sizing dies.
 These use an interchangeable insert to size the neck, and these inserts come in 1/1000-inch steps so that the user can custom fit the neck of the case to his own chamber or have greater control over neck tension on the bullet.

 Shellholders

 A shell holder, generally sold separately, is needed to hold the case in place as it is forced into and out of the dies.
 The reason shellholders are sold separately is that many cartridges share the same base dimensions, and a single shell holder can service many different cases.
+While most modern single stage presses use a standard shell holder some older presses may need special holders.

-Shellholders are also specialized, and will generally only fit a certain make of reloading press, while modern dies are standardized and will fit a wide variety of presses.
-Different shell holders than those used for dies are also required for use with some hand priming tools (e.g., Lee Autoprime tool.)
+Progressive presses, however, may use shell holders specific to the press manufacturer, and will generally only fit a certain make and model of reloading press.
+A different type of shell holder is also required for use with some hand priming tools (e.g., Lee Autoprime tool) as well as trimming tools.